 Michelle is a regular contributor to the Johns Hopkins medical humanities blog, “CLOSLER,” and is especially interested in the integration of creative thinking into clinical practice.

 If age is just a state of mind: Can existing interventions effectively reduce age-related stereotypes in older adults?

-Michelle Gyenes, Royal College of Surgeons in Ireland
+Michelle Gyenes, Royal College of Surgeons in Ireland, Ireland

 With an increase in the global proportion of individuals over the age of 65, there is a simultaneous growing demand for the development of interventions aimed at improving health and quality of life in older age.
 A major factor shown to contribute to so-called “successful ageing” is positive self-perception of ageing, measured through a variety of health outcomes.
 Older adults are often subject to negative age-related stereotypes.
 Over time, these stereotypes become ingrained in one’s self-concept, and have been found to be related to adverse health outcomes, such as decreases in longevity and increased risk of cardiovascular events.
 Despite the increase in attention to the psychology of ageing, to date, the research body pertaining to how self-perceptions impact the physical and mental health of aging populations is limited.
 It is essential to address this gap promptly in order to promote health and quality of life for this group.

 This review seeks to explore approaches to mitigating the effects of negative age-related stereotypes through the analysis of existing interventions for other populations typically subject to negative stereotype effects.
 A literature review and quantitative analyses were used to compare these interventions through the use of a mini-meta analysis.
 The evidence gathered from existing interventions was integrated into a new framework regarding negative stereotype effects on older populations to examine their feasibility, with the ultimate goal being to explore the possibility of developing new interventions to reduce the adverse effects of negative age-related stereotypes on the basis of this research.